patrickcapaldo/patrickcapaldo.github.io/_projects/civi.md

 - **Relational Schema Design (Multiple Tables for Raw, Normalized, Scored Data)**
     - **Why:** This structured design facilitates a clear, auditable, and reproducible data pipeline.
 It separates raw, immutable data from processed, normalized, and aggregated results, allowing for easier debugging, re-processing, and understanding of how final scores are derived.
 It also optimizes for different query patterns at each stage.
 - **`metrics_catalog` Table**
     - **Why:** Centralizes metadata for all metrics, ensuring consistency and providing essential context (description, source, units, directionality, industry, pillar) for data interpretation and visualization.
-The `directionality` field is particularly important for correctly normalizing and scoring metrics.
+The `directionality` field is particularly important for correctly normalising and scoring metrics.
 - **`normalization_log` and `etl_runs` Tables**
     - **Why:** Emphasizes data governance, transparency, and reproducibility.
 These tables record how data was processed and when ETL jobs ran, which is critical for a data platform where users need to trust the underlying data and methodology.
+- **Food and Agriculture Data Fetching and Visualisation:**
+    - **Why:** The issue stemmed from a chart failing to render due to inconsistencies between the frontend and backend.
+The backend produced incomplete data and used different naming conventions than the frontend, causing data retrieval to fail.
+This was worsened by the frontend trying to render the chart before the data was fully loaded.
+The solution involved standardising the backend data structure, aligning the naming conventions, and making the frontend component wait until all necessary data was available before attempting to render.

 ## 3. Frontend Frameworks & UI/UX